UK tech startups to watch in 2022

-Fintech, AI, robotic arms, and a Gmail plugin make up IT Pro's list of small businesses to watch
+Fintech, AI, mixed reality and a remote onboarding specialist make up IT Pro's list of small businesses to watch

 ANNA, which stands for 'absolutely no-nonsense admin', is a Cardiff-based fintech startup aimed at small businesses.
 The company offers business accounts for freelancers and SMBs via an app, although they're perhaps best known for featuring quirky red characters, such as a miaowing cat, on the front of their bank cards.

 Help to Grow: Government responds to SMB SOS

 As the name suggests, it prides itself on no-nonsense banking – customers are able to set up an account in just three minutes, and services are free for those just starting out.
 It also lets users take a picture of receipts to sort them digitally.

 This is one of a number of rapidly growing fintech firms based-outside of London, where hubs are taking off in places like Newcastle and Cardiff.
 ANNA strengthened its partnership with Mastercard in the middle of 2020 and the company is set to benefit from broader access to the financial giant's services and expertise.